 Dr. Brian Gardiner is a versatile percussionist in Portland, Oregon.
-He holds a section percussion position with the Portland Opera, is principal percussionist with the Vancouver (Washington) Symphony Orchestra, and plays drum set with the spaghetti western band Federale and rock band Pellet Gun.
+He holds a section percussion position with the Portland Opera, Oregon Coast Music Festival Orchestra, and is principal percussionist with the Vancouver (Washington) Symphony Orchestra.
+He also plays drum set with the spaghetti western band Federale and rock band Pellet Gun.

 Federale’s music has been featured in several television commercials and films, such as 2014’s A Girl Walks Home Alone at Night, which also features Brian’s own composition, “Thirsty’s Return.”

 Brian’s freelance classical work includes performances with the Oregon Symphony, Third Angle New Music Ensemble, Oregon Ballet Theatre, Portland Columbia Symphony, Astoria Music Festival, Oregon Bach Festival, and the Portland Gay Men’s Chorus.
 He has performed under the batons of Gerard Schwarz, Carlos Kalmar, Roberto Abbado, David Robertson, Michael Stern, Cliff Colnot, David Effron, Murry Sidlin, Uri Mayer, and Miguel Harth-Bedoya, and has appeared on stage with Storm Large, Béla Flek and the Flektones, Rufus Wainwright, and Byron Stripling.

 As a supporter of new music, Brian co-founded the Portland Percussion Group with Chris Whyte, Aaron Jester, and Brett Paschal.
 The group performs regularly throughout the Northwest and has commissioned several new works.
 Brian has also performed with the Oregon Marimba Quartet, the Oregon Percussion Ensemble, and co-founded the APEX Percussion duo with David Constantine.